shipt/py-volley/README.md

 ## Getting started

+A full example is provided in `./example`.
+Run this example locally with `make run.example`.

 Components are implemented as a function decorated with an instance of the `volley.engine.Engine`.
 A component consumes from one queue and can publish to one or many queues.

 A component function takes in `input_object` of type: `ComponentMessage`, which is a Pydantic model that accepts extra attributes.
 This model defines the schema of messages on the INPUT_QUEUE.
 The component function can process and modify that object to meet its needs.